-- Pupils, students and interns who travel abroad every day, provided that they do not stay in Croatia or outside Croatia for longer than 12 hours; - Seafarers and workers in the transport sector or transport service providers, including heavy goods vehicle drivers transporting goods to be used in the national territory and those who only transit; - Diplomats, staff of international organizations and persons invited by international organizations whose physical presence is necessary for the functioning of those organizations, military personnel and police officers, as well as humanitarian and civil protection personnel in the performance of their duties; - Persons traveling for necessary family or business reasons, including journalists in the performance of their duties; - Passengers in transit with the obligation to leave Croatia within 12 hours from entry; - Patients traveling for urgent health reasons. - Citizens of EU/EEA member states (including Croatian citizens), their family members and third-country nationals with long-term EU residence, residence rights or national long-term visas, arriving from third countries, must present one of the following documents or must undergo a COVID-19 PCR or rapid antigen test immediately on arrival at their own expense, and remain in self-isolation until they obtain a negative result, or for 10 days: - A negative result of a COVID-19 PCR or rapid antigen test (RAT) not older than 48 hours.
-In the case of a rapid antigen test and a stay longer than 10 days, the test must be repeated within 10 days of the first test; - A certificate of COVID-19 vaccination at least 14 days after the final dose); - If a person has recovered from COVID-19 and has a medical certificate or a positive PCR or rapid antigen test (RAT) and has been vaccinated with at least one dose of vaccine after recovery, the exemption from presenting a negative PCR or rapid antigen test (RAT) or self-isolation is extended until 5 months after vaccination; - A positive result of a COVID-19 PCR or rapid antigen test performed between 11 and 180 days before entry, or a certificate of recovery from COVID-19 issued by a doctor. - Exceptions include: - Healthcare workers, health researchers and caregivers for the elderly, - Frontier workers; - Workers in the transport sector; - Diplomats, staff of international organizations and persons invited by international organizations whose physical presence is necessary for the good functioning of those organizations, military personnel and police officers, as well as humanitarian and civil protection personnel in the performance of their duties;
+- Persons travelling for urgent personal / family reasons, business reasons or other economic interest. - Non-resident third-country nationals arriving from third countries who are permitted entry must present one of the following documents or must undergo a COVID-19 PCR or rapid antigen test immediately on arrival at their own expense, and remain in self-isolation until they obtain a negative result, or for 10 days: - A negative result of a COVID-19 PCR or rapid antigen test (RAT) not older than 48 hours.
+In the case of a rapid antigen test and a stay longer than 10 days, the test must be repeated within 10 days of the first test; - A certificate of COVID-19 vaccination at least 14 days after the final dose); - If a person has recovered from COVID-19 and has a medical certificate or a positive PCR or rapid antigen test (RAT) and has been vaccinated with at least one dose of vaccine after recovery, the exemption from presenting a negative PCR or rapid antigen test (RAT) or self-isolation is extended until 5 months after vaccination; - A positive result of a COVID-19 PCR or rapid antigen test performed between 11 and 180 days before entry, or a certificate of recovery from COVID-19 issued by a doctor. - Persons who have a negative PCR test result obtained in Croatia due to a short trip abroad and who return to Croatia within less than 48 hours from the day of testing, i.e., within the period of test validity, will not be required to present a new PCR test from the country in which they have been staying for a short time, but will be allowed to enter upon presenting the test obtained in Croatia. - All travellers are advised to announce their visit by completing the EnterCroatia online form to shorten the waiting time at the border.